Louisiana vs. Troy NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Louisiana and its opponents have combined to put up more than 48 points in six of nine games this season.
+- Louisiana and its opponents have gone over the current 48-point total in six of nine games (66.7%) this season.

-- In 50% of Troy's games this season (4/8), the teams combined to score more than Saturday's total of 48.
+- Troy's games have gone over 48 points in four of eight chances this season.

-- The two teams combine to average 57 points per game, nine more than the total in this contest.
+- The 40.8 combined points per game that these two squads have allowed this season are 7.2 fewer than the 48 over/under in this contest.

-- These two squads combine to allow 40.8 points per game, 7.2 fewer than this contest's over/under.

-- The average total in Ragin' Cajuns games this season is 58.3, 10.3 points more than Saturday's total of 48.
+- Ragin' Cajuns games this season feature an average total of 58.3 points, a number 10.3 points higher than Saturday's over/under.

-- The 48-point over/under for this game is 2.3 points below the 50.3 points per game average total in Trojans games this season.
+- The 50.3 PPG average total in Trojans games this season is 2.3 points more than this game's over/under.

 Louisiana Stats and Trends

-- Louisiana has played nine games, with three wins against the spread.
+- In Louisiana's nine games this season, it has three wins against the spread.

-- Louisiana's games this year have gone over the point total one time in nine opportunities (11.1%).
+- Louisiana's games this year have hit the over on only one of nine set point totals (11.1%).

-- Louisiana is 3-3 against the spread and 6-0 overall this season when the team records more than 21.8 points.
+- Louisiana is 3-3 against the spread and 6-0 overall this season when the team scores more than 21.8 points.

-- In games that Louisiana picks up more than 316.2 yards, the team is 3-5 against the spread and 7-1 overall.
+- When Louisiana piles up more than 316.2 yards, the team is 3-5 against the spread and 7-1 overall.

-- The Ragin' Cajuns have eight giveaways this season, while the Trojans have 20 takeaways .

 - Find the latest spread and moneyline odds for Louisiana at SISportsbook.